 Residential streets on the valley floor are considered for plowing when traffic flow is significantly reduced.
 Currently, the City of Spokane Valley uses contracted graders to plow residential areas within the City.
 There are 624 lane miles to plow, and it takes about 48 hours.
 To track progress of a residential plow, view our snowplowing status map and track progress live.

-If you want to be notified when the City of Spokane Valley starts a full residential plow, sign up to receive emails or follow us on Twitter.
+If you want to be notified when the City of Spokane Valley starts a full residential plow, sign up to receive emails or follow us on Twitter or like us on Facebook.

 The City of Spokane Valley has areas that are not plowed by the City.
 Trent Avenue (SR 290) and Highway 27 are plowed by Washington State Department of Transportation.
 For more information contact WSDOT at 509-324-6000.